 This may only include obtaining an employment identification number (EIN), opening a business bank account, and registering the business as a legal entity in the state in which it operates.

 - Choose a business name.
-Before taking any legal steps below, you need to decide on your business name.
+Before taking any of the legal steps below, you need to decide on your business name.
 This is important to do first because your business name will be on all of your legal documents.
 Know that you don’t have to stick with this name forever.
 If you’d like to change the public-facing name of your business, you can always file a DBA (doing business as) registration with the state in which your business is primarily located.

 - Choose a location to receive important documents.
 Your city or state may require certain documents to be signed and will mail them to you.
 Additionally, your state will mail documents to your address every year to remind you to re-register your business.
 It’s important to re-register on time because the late fee is often higher than the initial registration cost.